gramener/builderrors/CONTRIBUTING.md

 Here are some we don't plan to add:

-- [`npm audit`](https://docs.npmjs.com/cli/v8/commands/npm-audit) because it reports un-fixable problems, and may be [broken by design](https://overreacted.io/npm-audit-broken-by-design/)
 - ESLint plugins
   - [`eslint-plugin-json`](https://www.npmjs.com/package/eslint-plugin-json).
 We treat JSON as data, not code
   - [`eslint-plugin-jsonc`](https://www.npmjs.com/package/eslint-plugin-jsonc).
 Prettier formats JSONC, if required